drnic/appscrolls/README.md

 Installation is simple:

-    gem install eldar
+    gem install eldarscrolls

 ## Usage

-The primary usage of the `eldar` gem is to utilize its interactive terminal command to build a new Rails application.
+The primary usage of the `eldarscrolls` gem is to utilize its interactive terminal command to build a new Rails application.
 To get started, you can simply run the command thusly:

-    eldar new APP_NAME
+    eldarscrolls new APP_NAME

 Where `APP_NAME` is the directory in which you wish to create the app (it mirrors the Rails creation syntax).
 You will then be guided through the scroll selection process and subsequently the Rails app generator will automatically run with the template and all appropriate command line options included.